bugboxau/BEX/README.md

 origin  https://github.com/Redback-Operations/redback-bugbox-ai.git (push)
 ```

-Always push as a group to the main organization repository (the one you cloned from) and leave it to one team member to pull these changes and push to the Bugbox repository which is connected to Netlify.
+Always push as a group to the main organization repository (the one you cloned from) and leave it to one team member to pull these changes and push to the Bugbox repository which is connected to Netlify and Vercel.

 ```
 git add .